dgozen/carousel/README.md

 # The Challenge
-I decided to go with React since it is easier to write components with it and make this as accessible as I could.
+I decided to go with building with React and make this as accessible as I could.

 Basically my idea was to make a carousel that could support not only 3 and 6 objects but as many as required.
 That is why made a "totalImages" prop.
 One can easily pass in a number and have the carousel buttons adapt dynamically to it.

-For passing in the images I created a dummy objects array that had basically an image and an alt tag.
+For passing in the images I created a dummy objects array that had an image and an alt tag.
+I created a couple breakpoints to make it responsive for ipads, small and large screens and I made slight changes for mobile layout.

 Although carousels by nature are not very accessible I tried to make it as accessible as I could.
-I tried to keep best practices in mind by:
+I tried to keep tp the best practices in mind by:
 1. Giving a play/pause button option
 2. Keeping animations to 5 seconds
-3. Clearly giving aria to buttons and turned the carousel in to a section so I could explain what content is being displayed
+3. Clearly writing aria to buttons and turned the carousel in to a section so I could explain what content is being displayed with in it.
 4. I chose not to hide the images from the screen readers and instead chose to give it detailed alt tags.
-(The tags in this case are dummy filled) The reason I did this was because during a user test with a blind woman, she pointed out that she felt much more included when the images are described for her instead of having them blocked off.
+(The tags in this case are dummy filled but the idea was they would be descriptive :) ) The reason I did this was because during a user test with a screenreader user, she pointed out that she felt much more included when the images were described for her instead of having them blocked off.